Florida Real Estate License Reciprocity: All States

 Florida State Exam Requirements for Reciprocal Applicants

-Even with a license by mutual recognition (Florida) agreement, all applicants must pass the Florida state law exam.
+Even with a license by mutual recognition agreement, all applicants must pass the Florida state law exam.
+If you’re wondering how hard the real estate exam really is, the reciprocal version is a 40-question state law exam, shorter than the standard 100-question exam, but still requires a 75% passing score and thorough knowledge of Florida-specific statutes.
 This exam is administered through the Pearson Vue Florida real estate exam and requires a minimum score of 75%.

 This exam is administered through the Pearson Vue Florida real estate exam, and you can consult the Florida Department of Business and Professional Regulation for in-depth information on the content and requirements.